dmlc/gluon-nlp/scripts/datasets/general_nlp_benchmark/README.md

 |---------------|----------|----------------------|----------------|
 | Winogender    | 356 |hypothesis, premise, label | Accuracy       |
 | Broadcoverage | 1104  | label, sentence1, sentence2, logic | Matthews corr. |

+## Text Classification Benchmark

+We also provide the script to download a series of text classification datasets for the purpose of benchmarking.